-A Drive in the Majestic Landscape Your venture to Kedarkantha Peak starts with a drive from Dehradun, which is a capital of Uttarakhand.
+A Drive in the Majestic Landscape Your venture to Kedarkantha Peak starts with a drive from Dehradun, which is the capital of Uttarakhand.
 The road from Dehradun takes you through the remotest routes and some of the most popular hill stations in Uttarakhand like Mussoorie and Purola.
-With bushes and green trees on either side, these picturesque roads offer an ideal surrounding to those who are hunting for peace, away from the buzz of city’s life.
+With bushes and green trees on either side, these picturesque roads offer an ideal surrounding to those who are hunting for peace, away from the buzz of the city’s life.

-Get Lost in the Mesmerizing Views of Smoky Mountains You will be rewarded with a dreamy view when green landscape will turn into snowy land.
+Get Lost in the Mesmerizing Views of Smoky Mountains You will be rewarded with a dreamy view when the green landscape will turn into snowy land.
 In winters, the forests of pine and trees showcase an ideal combination of frozen ice with greenery.
-The feeling of being surrounded by the smoky mountains is a completely a unique experience in itself.
+The feeling of being surrounded by the smoky mountains is completely a unique experience in itself.
 Also, in the winters, the Govind National Park remains open, allowing the trekkers to explore the hidden gems in the scenic mountains.

 A night under glittery sky aside gushing river stream The campsite of Kedarnath trek is one thing that will surely make your excursion faithfully spellbinding.
-Everyday with the end of 5-6 hours of trekking, your tents are set amidst pictorial scenery that would surely worth all your pain and weariness.
+Every day with the end of 5-6 hours of trekking, your tents are set amidst pictorial scenery that would surely worth all your pain and weariness.
 A night under the fancy sky and on a frozen land is like that you have stepped into a dreamy world.
 The campsites of Pukhrola and Akroti Thach, which are surrounded by pine and walnut trees, give you a lifetime experience.

 Best time to Trek to Kedarkantha Peak Whether it’s summer or winter, one can trek Kedarkantha Peak at any time of the year.
-In summers, the trek which is filled with the vibrant fauna, green meadows, and lush emerald landscape always refreshes the trekkers’ soul.
+In summers, the trek which is filled with vibrant fauna, green meadows, and lush emerald landscape always refreshes the trekkers’ soul.
 However, in winters, one can experience the breathtaking vistas of the grand Himalayan peaks and remotest villages, which are blanketed with snow.

 Due to harsh climatic conditions in the high altitudes, it is vital for the trekkers to plan the trekking expedition carefully.
 So, one is required to choose the right time considering acclimatization as the priority before heading for the trek.
 The best time to hike Kedarkantha Peak is either from April to June or September to December.